 More revelations about the intelligence officer and spy author Alexander Wilson in a second edition: his work in MI6, his role as a university chief in British India, and more spy novels under another pseudonym.
 Fabulist and multiple bigamist, or patriotic author whose imagination blurred the lines between truth and fantasy?

-It is five years since Tim Crook first told the story of how he sought to investigate the life and times of the father of his friend Mike Shannon.
+It is eight years since Tim Crook first told the story of how he sought to investigate the life and times of the father of his friend Mike Shannon.
 In the spring of 1941 Mike was only 7 years old when he said goodbye to his father, Alexander Wilson, dressed as a lieutenant colonel in the Indian Army.
 As the steam train pulled away from the Yorkshire railway station platform that would be the last time he ever saw him.
 More than six decades later Tim Crook would help unlock the secrets of his father's life.

-The biography was published in October 2010 shortly before Mike passed away.
+The first edition of the biography was published in October 2010 shortly before Mike passed away.
 Not only had he learned that his father had worked for MI6 during the Second World War, but that he had been one of the leading spy, crime and romance authors of the 1920s and 30s.
 At first he seemed to be a man with no beginning and no end.
 There was no record of his death in action in the North African desert, and there was no record of his birth in the identity his father had put on his son's birth certificate.

 Mike would have to come to terms with the fact that his father had faked his own death, had lived double, triple and quadruple lives.
 He would be revealed as a multiple bigamist, but at the same time also a celebrated and successful author.
 Details of crimes and imprisonment would be mixed with the discovery of relatives and a new family he had no idea had existed.